 Pinot Noir and oak ageing

-On the other hand, Pinot Noir has a more delicate nature that requires careful handling during the aging process.
+On the other hand, Pinot Noir is a medium bodied red wine with a more delicate nature that requires careful handling during the aging process.
 While some producers may choose to age their Pinot Noir in oak barrels for added structure and depth, many opt for minimal oak influence to preserve the grape’s inherent elegance.

-Instead of using new oak barrels as with other red wines such as Cabernet Sauvignon or Merlot, Pinot Noir often undergoes aging in older or neutral oak vessels to allow the fruit-driven flavors and nuances of terroir shine through.
+Instead of using new oak barrels as with other red wines such as Merlot, Pinot Noir often undergoes aging in older or neutral oak vessels to allow the fruit-driven flavors and nuances of terroir shine through.

 Difference in oak ageing Chianti vs Pinot Noir